 Additional Immigration Medical Exam Requirements

-To obtain the necessary DOS forms required to take the visa medical test, visit the Department website.
-Remember that the requirements for civil and personal documents could differ depending on the country and are dependent on availability.
-The procedures for obtaining and submitting these documents can also vary in the case of applicants from other countries.
-Therefore, those seeking to apply for an overseas visa must first consult the Local Embassy and Consulate.
+To obtain the necessary DOS forms required for the visa medical examination, please visit the Department’s website.
+Remember that the requirements for civil and personal documents may vary depending on the country and depend on their availability.
+The processes for acquiring and submitting these documents can also differ for applicants from other countries.
+Thus, those looking to apply for an overseas visa should first consult their local Embassy and Consulate.

 The majority of applicants informed that must meet these visa medical examination conditions: